 It will be critical for the Strategy to acknowledge and address the growing threat of unaffordability in Yarra, including rising property prices and rents for working artists, creatives and makers to live and occupy spaces and studios.
+With the creation of a second major creative hub within the Collingwood Creative Precinct, the municipality hosts more creative small to medium sized arts organisations than ever before, organisations who depend on all three levels of government funding to support the provision of creative community services.

-The City of Yarra Council and community is recognised as a leader in sustainable practices and environmental initiatives.
-The draft Climate Emergency Plan 2020 - 2024 aims to achieve zero net emissions across the entire Yarra community by 2030, and ensure that our community is safe and resilient to climate related impacts.
+Yarra City Council and its community are recognised as leaders in sustainable practices and environmental initiatives.
+The Climate Emergency Plan 2020 - 2024 aims to achieve zero net emissions across the entire Yarra community by 2030, and ensure that our community is safe and resilient to climate related impacts.
 The significant size of Yarra's working population means that business engagement and support for sustainable practices is crucial for the realisation of broader sustainability goals.